coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ## Assembling Transformations

 So are we done?
 Have we implemented a complete, if a bit spartan, library for 2D graphics?
 Well, sort of. _Spartan_ is the operative word.
 We could assemble complicated animations and graphical transformations by stringing these functions together in various ways.
 For instance, let's suppose we want to rotate a point $(x,y)$ about some center point $(C\_x, C\_y)$.
-Easy enough.
+We can accomplish this as follows.

 ```lisp
 (defun rotate-around-point (theta cx cy x y)